Tosin-webdev/breathing-app/README.md

 # breathing-app
-* this website help test how long you can hold your breathe.
+* This website help test how long you can hold your breathe.